voluntarily/vly2/docs/VP-1702 2021 Package updates.md

 * SignUp preferences on profile tab
     * updated hydration of the 'me' object in redux means this is not attached to a model.
 So we can't just modify and save it. instead we use the id to get a fresh object from the db which is saved.
 This is safer anyway.

+* redux hydration problems
+    * using link to switch between pages causes older data in redux to be discarded and GSSP is not re-run

+Home page is created gssr runs and a session is included along with any data required for home page.
+Link to Orgs page causes new gssr page load. this sets the organisations data.
+On link back to home page the hydration should restore the original home page state. or preserve the combined states.

+The two hydrations arise from the App.GIP which is setting the session and the page GSSP which is setting the local data. when we return to home we seem to miss out on the session - which results in no signed in user.

+We see AppGIP undefined on a link transition. so is get session failing? it is being set to a default session in the server middleware.

+looks like special path handling which is intended to bypass session loading for paths to _next is needed when we are getting the data/page.json file used to hydrate the redux object.  commenting this out fixes the linked page problem

 ## Organisation

 * OrgListPage  OrgListPage